 Teaching schools work with others to provide high-quality training and support for school improvement in their local area.
 Launched in 2011, there are now more than 800 teaching schools across the country.

-There are a number of system leader roles that are designated by us or teaching schools:
+There are a number of system leader roles that are designated by NCTL or teaching schools: